gxwangdi/Leetcode/301-Remove-Invalid-Parentheses/README.md

+We need something to identify it is a valid answer, which has valid quotes and max possible length.

 Check substring of S, if S.substring(2), S.substring(1, S.length-1) or S.substring(s.length-3).

 If it turns out to be a valid parentheses string, add to List collection.